lenam30101999/lenam30101999/README.md

   - Learn more about software architect
   - Design a system with high stability, bringing many benefits to users
   - Become a senior software engineer
-- ⚡ Fun fact: I love to collect car models
+- ⚡ Fun fact: I love to collect models such as car, robot

 ## Connect with me: